CluedIn-io/CluedIn.Documentation/_docs/20-Preparation/Data-Metrics/20-Most-Used-Data-Quality-Metrics.md

 - [Uniformity](#data-uniformity)
 - [Usability](#data-usability)

+Note: to install these - build and install the package from here [GitHub CluedIn-io/CluedIn.Custom.Metrics](https://github.com/CluedIn-io/CluedIn.Custom.Metrics)

 ## Data Accountability
 #### Description:
 The Data Accountability metric helps to keep track of ownership of the data.
 The more people are responsible for a record, the higher the accountability.